chrhns/digitalhumanproj/Readme.txt

 To Launch Game:
+cd into the /tale/ directory

+For me this was Python3/lib/site-packages/tale

+From Bash:
-python3 -m tale.main -g Python3\Lib\site-packages\tale\test-dir2 --web
+python3 -m tale.main -g Python3/Lib/site-packages/tale/test-dir2 --web

 ^^^^ Make sure to put test-dir2 in that exact format on your file system ^^^^^